 Learning Records Service (LRS) web services provide system-to-system communications over a network, which mainly takes place over the Internet.
 Put simply, the system requests a specific task (or tasks) of another system and then receives a response to its request.

 Using the web services interface

-- each web service only does one thing.
-Because it has no memory, the services are scalable, meaning we can make several copies of the same service simultaneously.
-The result is that any client can talk to any of our web services and you do not need to wait for a particular server to become available.
+each web service only does one thing, because it has no memory, the services are scalable, meaning we can make several copies of the same service simultaneously

-- a web service uses a standard extensible mark-up language (XML), which is referred to as its service description.
-This gives you all of the details you need to use the service, including message formats (that detail the operations), transport protocols and location.
-Web service descriptions are expressed in web service description language (WSDL, pronounced ‘Wizdel’).
-By providing these standards, web services have cut the burden in developing a connection between two systems.
+a web service uses a standard extensible mark-up language (XML), which is referred to as its service description, this gives you all of the details you need to use the service, including message formats (that detail the operations), transport protocols and location.
+Web service descriptions are expressed in web service description language (WSDL, pronounced ‘Wizdel’)

 If you are not familiar with web services, we recommend you seek expert advice before starting any development of your MIS.